Have you ever tried to make a withdrawal or transaction and suddenly found that you had a blocked account?

 That said, these restrictions can have a large impact on whether or not your account can be fully re-activated.

 And, if you fail to follow the right procedures, your blocked account can become permanently closed.
-As a non-resident, this can later be an obstacle to re-opening a bank account elsewhere.
+As a non-resident, this can later be an obstacle to re-opening a bank account elsewhere as databases are used in banking and are used to store information.

 So, if the bank blocked your account, it’s crucial to find out what restrictions are on your account so that you can avoid breaching them.
 This way, you’ll lower your chances of having your account closed permanently.